abdullahibneat/jekyll-portfolio/README.md

 Fork this repository, naming your repository in the following format: `yourusername.github.io` if you plan to use [GitHub Pages](https://pages.github.com/).

 ## Configuring Jekyll
 Configure the `_config.yml` file with your own details.
 Use the comments as a guide.
-Remember to change the URL to `yourusername.github.io`.
+Remember to change the URL to `https://yourusername.github.io`. **It is important to include `http://` or `https://` at the beginning of the URL.**

 ## Logo and images
 The logo is now text based and can be changed from the `_config.yml` configuration file.